-In North Carolina, a person can be convicted of "reckless driving" for driving on a public roadway:
+In North Carolina, a person can be convicted of reckless driving for driving on a public roadway:

-Basically, North Carolina's reckless driving law requires motorists to drive in a reasonably safe manner at all times.
+In other words, North Carolina's reckless driving law requires motorists to drive in a reasonably safe manner at all times.
+(N.C.
+Gen. Stat. § 20-140, amended by SL 2025-71 (2025).)

-In deciding whether a person's driving qualifies as "reckless," a judge might look to factors like:
+In deciding whether a person's driving qualifies as reckless, a judge might look to factors like:

 But the facts of each case are different.
 So, whether a particular course of driving meets the legal definition of "reckless" will always depend on the particular circumstances.